SERVICING TRANSFERS · NOTICES · OVERSIGHT

 What gets hard to prove

-Servicing work already crosses core systems, CCM tools, fulfillment providers, TPAs, digital channels, and archives.
+Servicing work already crosses systems, providers, and archives.

 The risk is losing the ability to reconstruct what happened when a borrower, lender client, auditor, successor servicer, or examiner asks.